BatDan24/CSE220_HW3/src/filesystem.md

 - The functions in this part can be implemented in any order.
 They only depend on functions written in part 0 and part 1 of the assignment.
 - Test cases will test the functions individually, so if you get stuck on implementing one function, you can attempt another!

 **Part 3**: This part of the assignment is required.
 This part involves implementing high level file system operations such as creating files and directories and more.
-This part requires the functions implemented in part 1 and part 2, and it can be immediately completed after those two parts.
+This part requires the functions implemented in part 1 and can be immediately completed after that part.
 - The functions in this part can be implemented in any order.
 They only depend on functions written in part 0 and part 1 of the assignment.
 - Test cases will test the functions individually, so if you get stuck on implementing one function, you can attempt another!